Period Matrices of Real Riemann Surfaces and Fundamental Domains: Introduction

-Let us define the space The congruent action can be restricted to an action of the group $\mathbb{G}_{2g_0,1}$ on $\mathcal{S}_{2g_0,1}$.\\ Now, let $\mathcal{D}^{\prime}$ be a fundamental domain for this last one, and put Using Siegel's result one can show that the set $\mathcal{D}$ so defined is a fundamental domain for the modular action restricted to $\mathbb{G}_{2g_0,1}$ and $\mathcal{W}_{2g_0,1}$.\\ The original issue can then be reformulated as the quest of such a $\mathcal{D}^{\prime}$.\\ \\ The main technical tool to tackle this new problem is the map $\mathbf{P}$, introduced in Section \ref{sez:ReductionToolkit}.
-Due to its several remarkable properties this might turn out to be of general interest by itself, beyond its role in this specific context.
-To the best of our knowledge, this map was never considered in the literature before.\\ The domain of $\mathbf{P}$ is the set of all $4g_0$-dimensional, real and symplectic matrices of the form Both $\mathcal{S}_{2g_0, 1}$ and $\mathbb{G}_{2g_0,1}$ are contained in it.\\ Its explicit definition is very simple: After this, $\mathbf{P}$ turns out to be a bijection onto $\mathbf{GL}\left(2g_0,\mathbb{R}\right)$, the space of all real and invertible matrices of dimension $2g_0$.
-It maps $\mathcal{S}_{2g_0,1}$ onto $Sym_{>0}\left(2g_0,\mathbb{R}\right)$.\\ Moreover $\mathbf{P}$ respects both the matrix product and transposition.
-As a consequence the following diagram is commutative for every $G$ belonging to $\mathbb{G}_{2g_0,1}$:
+As a~consequence, the original issue is equivalent to the quest of such a~$\mathcal{D}^{\prime}$.
+(See~\cite{Riera} for an interpretation of this reformulation in terms of Klein triples.)
+The main technical tool to tackle this new problem is the map $\mathbf{P}$, introduced in Section~\ref{sez:ReductionToolkit}.
+Due to its several remarkable properties this might turn out to be of general interest by itself, beyond its role in this specif\/ic context.
+To the best of our knowledge, this map was never considered in the literature before.